luukvbaal/statuscol.nvim/README.md

 ### Custom segments

-The status column can be customized through the `segments` table.
+The statuscolumn can be customized through the `segments` table.
 Each segment can contain the following elements:

 ```lua